Finiteness of Crystalline Cohomology of Higher Level: Introduction.

 The author would like to express his greatest gratitude to Professor Atsushi Shiho for introducing me to the field of crystalline theory of higher level, reading thoroughly the draft of this paper, pointing out a lot of mistakes on it and giving him a lot of advice.

 The author had a chance to talk with Professor Bernard Le Stum on this topic during his stay in Japan.
 The author is grateful to him for the meaningful argument.
-The author is also grateful to Professor Pierre Berthelot, who very kindly answered to my questions on the crystalline site of higher level.
+The author is also grateful to Professor Pierre Berthelot for his sincere and detailed answer to my questions on the crystalline site of higher level.